Building Your Tribe: The Art Of Embedding Culture

 Now comes the most difficult phase.
 How do you get your people to buy into, work with, support and enhance your changes to make them a reality?
 How do you fully embed change to ensure it becomes a part of your everyday new business?

-Traditional culture change tends to be led by the top team, who set the culture or announce a change then cascade it down throughout the organisation.
+Traditional culture change tends to be led by the top team, who set the culture or announces a change and then cascade it down throughout the organisation.
 Often, particularly in big businesses with large staff numbers, the change process is handed over to HR or external consultants to manage the rollout.
 A communication plan usually underpins this type of change implementation, with maybe some behavioural training thrown in for good measure.
 While effective communication is undoubtedly part of the process, it is not the panacea of embedding cultural change, and this alone will not achieve your goals.

 In both of these examples, employees’ involvement is largely confined to unquestioned implementation.
 Forbes suggests this top-heavy approach typically results in a “lacklustre, impoverished change process, focused narrowly on only one or two big-ticket items.”